-- 10.1 It appears that the relevant statutory test for making such a Public Path Diversion Order has been met and that on balance the proposed diversion is in accordance with the Council's Public Path Order Policy. - 10.2 The Order should be made as detailed in the Decision Plan and Decision Schedule.
+- 10.1 It appears that the relevant statutory tests for making such a Public Path Diversion Order have been met and that on balance the proposed diversions are in accordance with the Council's Public Path Order Policy. - 10.2 The Order should be made as detailed in the Decision Plan and Decision Schedule.